MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-microservices/aks-microservics-advanced-content.md

    - Sends an HTTPS request to the Drone Scheduler microservice.
    - Sends an HTTPS request to the Package microservice, which passes data to MongoDB external data storage.

-1. An HTTPS request for delivery status, `GET https://dronedelivery.fabrikam.com/api/deliveries/$DELIVERY_ID`, passes through the Application Gateway into the Delivery microservice.
+1. An HTTPS GET request is used to return delivery status.
+This request passes through the Application Gateway into the Delivery microservice.

 1. The delivery microservice reads data from Azure Cache for Redis.